AwkwardLiSFan/acs-skills-assessment-tracker/README.md

 ## Roadmap

-Planned improvements for the app include:
+Planned updates for the app include:

+* After trialing the MVP and getting initial feedback, work is currently underway on revamping the application.
+Check out the Figma designs [here](https://www.figma.com/file/MUZL4nYHiGdZOlJRw6FpOI/ACS-Tracker?type=design&node-id=0%3A1&mode=design&t=g8XJaAWIkuppS1mR-1).
-* Graphs to visualise the latest trends - requires more data to draw meaningful conclusions (at least 50 entries).
+* Graphs to visualise the latest trends.
 This can present processing times in a similar format to the Department of Home Affairs (90% processed in x weeks, 75% processed in y weeks, and so on)
 * Misc bug fixes and performance improvements

 ## Contributing